dhopp1/jdplyr/README.md

 # jdplyr
 Dplyr-like syntax for DataFrames.jl.
 Made to leverage Julia's existing pipe functionality and the elegant syntax of dplyr.
+Also exposes functions of commonly used data manipulation packages `DataFrames`, `Lazy`, and `Statistics`.

 ### Installation
 ```julia